What is Release Management?

-- Release scheduling and iterations: Distribution of stories in the upcoming iterations is defined here based on the velocity, iteration length, etc.
+- Release scheduling and iterations: The distribution of stories in the upcoming iterations is defined here based on the velocity, iteration length, etc.

-- Present the release plan: Product owner will present the release plan
+- Present the release plan: The product owner will present the release plan

-- Retrospective and closure discussion: To understand the lessons learnt in the meeting, to discuss the things that went well, and which went bad.
+- Retrospective and closure discussion: To understand the lessons learned in the meeting, to discuss the things that went well, and which went bad.

 Differentiation between Waterfall and Agile Release Management

 - Release of the software will be done after the complete software is developed and accordingly testing is done.
-Testing team gets less time for various reasons like detailed focus on business analysis, design, and development.
+The testing team gets less time for various reasons like detailed focus on business analysis, design, and development.

-Release of the software need not wait till the complete software package is ready, here testing of every functional components (or sprints) is done in a progressive fashion.
+Release of the software need not wait till the complete software package is ready, here testing of every functional component (or sprints) is done in a progressive fashion.

-- Any changes in the customer requirements are very difficult to embed in waterfall approach.
+- Any changes in the customer requirements are very difficult to embed in the waterfall approach.

-Any changes to the software being developed is easier to implement in the agile and scrum methodologies.
+Any changes to the software being developed are easier to implement in the agile and scrum methodologies.